 Even after the pandemic, we will still rely on online tools and services to navigate every aspect of our lives.
 These tools consist of apps, sites, and content that shape our digital lives.
 If we cannot access or utilize these tools, then we are considered disadvantaged in life.
 (6.44)

 Every organization in the world is a digital publisher.
-From our interactions with the government all the way to financial institutions, we cannot exist outside their digital spheres as many services are more convenient online rather than in-person.
+From our interactions with the government all the way to financial institutions, we cannot exist outside their digital spheres.
+Many services are more convenient online rather than in-person.
 Organizations and individuals have the autonomy to publish and organize new apps, websites, and content for their benefit.
 It is powerful and empowering to nurture our own personalized digital ecosystem, but not all have the benefit of equal access.
 (8:06)

 The shortcoming of personalized digital ecosystems is that we are incredibly overwhelming when it comes to integrating our numerous digital tools.
 Currently, organizations do not have the incentives to integrate their digital tools and services across other organizations.
 (12:10)

 The digital divide today is based on creating a one-size-fits-all approach to content and tools.
-Where AI and machine learning come in is to eliminate this experience bias with solutions that are personalized while taking into consideration ethical protocols that will overcome these biases.
+AI and machine learning come in to eliminate this experience bias.
+Personalized solutions combined with ethical protocols will overcome these biases.
 (20:10)

-The good news is that ExperienceFutures.org is made up of people who make digital experiences ensuring all individuals can have fair and equitable access to online resources.
-We are presented with a unique opportunity to support Howard’s work and nurture a future where ethical automation design is the norm.
+The good news?
+ExperienceFutures.org people make digital experiences ensuring all individuals can have fair and equitable access to online resources.
+We have a unique opportunity to support Howard’s work and nurture a future where ethical automation design is the norm.
 (29:45)

 Learn more about how ExperienceFutures.org is closing the digital divide and how you can help level the digital playing field.